Docker Container Labels

 Policy Labels

 Control per-container update behavior — auto-update, notify-only, or manual.
+Can also be set from the dashboard UI (see Label vs UI Precedence).

 | Label | Values | Description |